Primordial Black Hole Formation During Slow Reheating After Inflation: Introduction

 PBHs can form through a variety of mechanisms but the most natural one - certainly the scenario first considered historically - is that they derive from primordial inhomogeneities.
 An overdense region in the early Universe can collapse to a black hole provided it is larger than the Jeans length at maximum expansion, which is $R_J \approx \sqrt{w} \, ct$ for an equation of state $p = w \rho c^2$ \cite{Carr:1974nx}.
 A simple heuristic argument then requires the density fluctuation to exceed a critical value $\delta_c \approx w$ at horizon crossing \cite{Carr:1975qj}.
 Generally the expected fluctuation $\sigma(M)$ will be much smaller than this, so only the small fraction of regions on the tail of the fluctuation distribution are expected to form PBHs.
 In most scenarios one expects the fluctuations to be Gaussian, so this fraction is $\beta(M) \propto \exp (- w^2/\sigma(M)^2)$ and therefore exponentially suppressed \cite{Carr:1975qj}.

-The fact that the fraction of the Universe collapsing into PBHs is tiny does not necessarily imply that they are unlikely to have formed since one also {\it requires} the collapse fraction to be small.
-This is because the ratio of the PBH density to the background density increases as $a^{3w} \propto t^{2w/(1+3w)}$ and one needs the PBHs to have less than the observed dark matter density today, $\Omega_{\rm PBH} < \Omega_{\rm DM} \approx 0.26$ \cite{Ade:2015xua}.
-If the early Universe was radiation-dominated (RD) ($w=1/3$), as applies during most epochs before matter-radiation equality ($t_{\rm eq} \sim 10^{12}$s), then one requires $\beta(M) < 10^{-9} \Omega_{\rm PBH}(M) (M/M_{\odot})^{1/2}$ \cite{Carr:1975qj}.
+The fact that the fraction of the Universe collapsing is tiny does not necessarily imply that the PBHs are unlikely to have formed since one also {\it requires} the collapse fraction to be small.
+This is because the ratio of the PBH density to the background density increases with the cosmic scale factor $a$ as $a^{3w} \propto t^{2w/(1+3w)}$ and one needs the PBHs to have less than the observed dark matter density today, $\Omega_{\rm PBH} < \Omega_{\rm DM} \approx 0.26$ \cite{Ade:2015xua}.
+If the early Universe is radiation-dominated (RD) ($w=1/3$), as applies during most epochs before matter-radiation equality ($t_{\rm eq} \sim 10^{12}$s), then one requires $\beta(M) < 10^{-9} \Omega_{\rm PBH}(M) (M/M_{\odot})^{1/2}$ \cite{Carr:1975qj}.
 Thus one both expects and requires the collapse fraction to be small.

 These arguments were first given more than 40 years ago and have subsequently been refined in many ways.
 For example, hydrodynamical calculations have been used to determine the critical value $\delta_c$ for more realistic initial density profiles in the collapsing region, incorporating the effects of pressure gradients \cite{1978SvA....22..129N}.
 Also the fluctuations which generate PBHs are initially much larger than the cosmological horizon and the precise definition of such an overdensity is gauge-dependent and non-unique.
 Modern treatments often use the curvature perturbation $\zeta$, which is a measure of the total energy perturbation \cite{Kopp:2010sh,Harada:2013epa}.
 More importantly, one can view PBH formation as a manifestation of critical phenomena, first discovered in a non-cosmological context \cite{Choptuik:1992jv}, which arise for a very general form for the initial density profile \cite{Niemeyer:1999ak}.
 In this case, there is still a critical threshold $\delta_c$ and one can determine this as a function of the equation of state parameter $w$ \cite{Musco:2004ak,Musco:2008hv,Musco:2012au}.
 Most of the PBHs still have the horizon mass at formation but their mass spectrum now extends down to much smaller masses.